 When refugees flee from their home country and enter another country in most cases bordering their home country.
 They are in most instances welcomed and registered by the appropriate refugee agency of the country.

 Usually, this prior registration process is jointly implemented by the government of the host country and the United Nations High Commissioner for Refugees (UNHCR).

-However, local integration in the host country should be encourage since refugees can easily transition back home once the situation, which caused them to flee cease to exist in their country of origin.
+However, local integration in the host country should be encouraged since refugees can easily transition back home once the situation, which caused them to flee cease to exist in their country of origin.

-However, one reason why most refugees don’t seem to choose local integration as a durable solution is that, they are easily targeted due to cross borders attacks.
-I am not very sure if they might be the case in Libya and Syria, but in West Africa for example, rebels from Liberia were accused of staging attacks of refugee camps in Guinea and Sierra Leone.
-Similar incidence were reported in the Great Lakes Region in Eastern Africa.
+However, one reason why most refugees don’t seem to choose local integration as a durable solution is that they are easily targeted due to cross borders attacks.
+I am not very sure if they might be the case in Libya and Syria, but in West Africa for example, rebels from Liberia were accused of staging attacks on refugee camps in Guinea and Sierra Leone.
+Similar incidents were reported in the Great Lakes Region in Eastern Africa.
 If well planned, local integration in the primary country of refuge can be an effective solution to cease refugee status.

 The good thing about voluntary repatriation is that, if well planned, returnees (i.e. former refugees) can be relocated back to their communities and start the rehabilitation, reintegration and reconstruction process back in their country.
 In most cases in the event of a voluntary repatriation, refugees returning home are provided with some assistance (financial or logistical) to help facilitate transition when they return.

 Within the refugee cycle, resettlement is the optimal choice, but the most difficult stage of the durable solution to the refugee crisis.
 Usually, the initial determination to resettle a refugee family is a product of several processes.
 First, in the traditional sense; that is, resettlement that is initiated from the UNHCR is conducted after several interviews (aka counseling sections with a refugee/a refugee family) and a UNHCR Case Worker.